sewmi-senarath/sewmi-senarath/README.md

 👩‍💻 Experienced in full-stack web and mobile app development with hands-on projects using the MERN stack, Kotlin, and cloud-native architectures.
 🤝 Active contributor and team leader in collaborative projects, delivering high-quality results under pressure.
 🎯 Currently seeking opportunities to apply my skills in real-world software engineering environments.
+🎓 Undergraduate at SLIIT, specializing in Software Engineering

 ---